samlawski/codecookies/flask-2-tutorial/09-crud.md

   return render_template('cookies/show.html', cookie=cookie)
 ```

 Now, try accessing the page of a cookie that doesn't exist, for example: [127.0.0.1:5000/cookies/banana-bread](127.0.0.1:5000/cookies/banana-bread).
 You should receive a 404 error.
-That's good.
-Because that's the standard way of how your webserver should handle routes you don't want to exist.
+That's good because that's the standard way of how your webserver should handle routes you don't want to exist.

 Let's briefly cover the last two of the **CRUD** methods.
 While we won't be implementing them in our example application just yet, you'll learn how to use them.
-This way you can use this page as a reference in case you need to use the methods later on.
+This way, you can use this page as a reference in case you need to use the methods later on.

 ## Update

-We have created our list of cookies and our application can access them.
+We have created our list of cookies, and our application can access them.
 Let's assume we like to change the price of one of our cookies.
 How would we do that?

 As mentioned above, to make any changes to the database, you need to call the `db.session` and `commit` it.
 Since this is a very common task and we may have to do that more often in the future, it makes sense to add an **instance method** to our `Cookie` class for `commit`ting or "saving" our cookie.
 In fact, it's so common that we may even need it for our other models.
-So instead of adding it as method to our `Cookie` model, we're going to create a **mixin class** that all our models can **inherit** from in order to have access to those methods.
+So instead of adding it as a method to our `Cookie` model, we're going to create a **mixin class** that all our models can **inherit** from in order to have access to those methods.

 A good place to put it is the **/app/extensions/database.py** file.
-Since we want a mixin class for all our **CRUD** operations let's add a class at the bottom of the file and call it `CRUDMixin`.
+Since we want a mixin class for all our **CRUD** operations, let's add a class at the bottom of the file and call it `CRUDMixin`.
 Then, we'll add an **instance method** and call it `save`.
-This method will **save** the current state of the model with all its properties.
+This method will **save** the model's current state with all its properties.

 Here is what it'll look like: